Kirberger PC: a boutique law firm providing US visa and immigration services since 1998.

 Benefits for H-1B Workers

-What are benefits?
+What are examples of benefits?

 Benefits include the opportunity to participate in such programs such as:

-• Health, life, disability, and other insurance plans;
+• Health, life, disability, and other insurance plans.

-• Retirement and savings plans;
+• Retirement and savings plans.

-• Cash bonuses; and
+• Cash bonuses.
+And,

 • Non-cash compensation such as stock options (whether or not performance-based).